jankocivic/Harvey-group/Dirac_user_guide.md

 In the event of unexpected behavior, analyze the generated .job file.
 You are welcome to copy the suborc5 script and modify it according to your needs.

+### Submitting a Turbomole job

+The `subtm7.8` script simplifies the submission of Turbomole 7.8 jobs directly from a Turbomole job folder, which differs from Gaussian and Orca as Turbomole jobs are defined by an entire input folder rather than a single input file.
+To prepare the jobs, use the `define` module, which is not computationally intensive and can be run directly from the Dirac login node.
+Start by loading the Turbomole environment with `source /usr/local/chem/turbomole7.7.1/Config_turbo_env` and then run `define` by typing `define` in the terminal.
+Detailed instructions for preparing input files are available in the Turbomole manual located at `/home/janko/Manuals`.
+Once the input files are ready, submit the job using the `subtm7.8` script with the command `/home/janko/Scripts/subtm7.8 --modules <module1> <module2> ... [--memory <memory>] [--cpus <cpus>] [--queue <queue>] [--name <name>]`.
+The only mandatory arguments are the Turbomole modules you want to run, such as `ridft` and `escf` or `dscf` and `ricc2`.
+Optional arguments allow you to specify memory, the number of CPUs, the queue, and the job name.
+If these options are not provided, the script defaults to submitting a job named `tm_job` to the `m0311` queue with 1 CPU and 4 GB of memory.
+The script automatically adjusts memory settings by modifying the `$maxcor` block in the control file and sets the scratch directory to `/temp0/$USER`, where a uniquely named folder is created and deleted after the job completes.

+In case of unexpected behavior, you can analyze the generated `.job` file.
+The `subtm7.8` script can also be copied and modified to suit your specific needs.

 ### Submitting a Python job

 In case you want to launch a python script and run it using your anaconda <ENV>, put these commands inside job submission file: